An additive framework for kirigami design: Abstract

 \section{Abstract}

-We present an additive approach for the inverse design of kirigami-based mechanical metamaterials by focusing on the design of the negative spaces instead of the kirigami tiles.
-By considering each negative space as a four-bar linkage, we discover a simple recursive relationship between adjacent linkages, yielding an efficient method for creating kirigami patterns.
-This shift in perspective allows us to solve the kirigami design problem using elementary linear algebra, with compatibility, reconfigurability and rigid-deployability encoded into a design matrix.
-The resulting linear design strategy circumvents the solution of non-convex global optimization problems and allows us to control the degrees of freedom in the deployment angle field, linkage offsets and boundary conditions.
-We demonstrate this by creating a large variety of rigid-deployable, compact reconfigurable kirigami patterns.
-We then realize our kirigami designs physically using two new simple but effective fabrication strategies with very different materials.
-All together, our additive approaches pave a new way for mechanical metamaterial design and fabrication based on paper-based (ori/kiri-gami) art forms.
+We present an additive approach for the inverse design of kirigami-based mechanical metamaterials by focusing on the empty (negative) spaces instead of the solid tiles.
+By considering each negative space as a four-bar linkage, we identify a simple recursive relationship between adjacent linkages, yielding an efficient method for creating kirigami patterns.
+This allows us to solve the kirigami design problem using elementary linear algebra, with compatibility, reconfigurability and rigid-deployability encoded into an iterative procedure involving simple matrix multiplications.
+The resulting linear design strategy circumvents the solution of a non-convex global optimization problem and allows us to control the degrees of freedom in the deployment angle field, linkage offsets and boundary conditions.
+We demonstrate this by creating a large variety of rigid-deployable, compact, reconfigurable kirigami patterns.
+We then realize our kirigami designs physically using two simple but effective fabrication strategies with very different materials.
+Altogether, our additive approaches present routes for efficient mechanical metamaterial design and fabrication based on ori/kirigami art forms.